thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 Thales Council can then choose to replace individual council members with the next candidate per voting tally, or call a new election if needed.

 Treasury DAO will set aside 500k sUSD as insurance fund for all market participants.

+### Product bonus (previous AMM bonus)
+Every Thales staker trading Exotic markets contributes to the weekly Product bonus with maximum 12%, previously referred only as AMM bonus.

+Note that the accumulated Exoting trading volume is combined together with the AMM trading volume.

+The Exotic trading volume considers both positioning/claiming on all active Exotic markets during a Thales staking period.
+Bonds for creation/disputes/resolution of Exotic markets are not calculated in the Exotic trading volume.

 ### Table of dispute states and actions